Djul0/Classify/README.md

 # Classify
-An app to classify images to perform time tracking with OrganoID
+An app to classify images to perform time tracking with OrganoID in 384-wells (or less) plate
+<h1> step by step use</h1>
 1) Download Visual studio code
 2) On VScode go to File > Open Folder and select the main folder (normaly named "Classify")
 3) On the left panel select "app.py"